johnaohara/horreum.hyperfoil.github.io/docs/create_test.md

-# How to create a new Test and Schema
+# How to create a new Test

 After installing Horreum, creating required [roles and users](/docs/user_management.html) in Keycloak you will start with a blank table of tests: